Barcelona agree €50m transfer for Lewandowski as Kahn admits Bayern Munich are prepared to sell | Goal.com

 That considerable experience is now set to be added to the ranks at Camp Nou, with Xavi preparing to work with another all-time great.

-Barca are preparing to head to America for the start of their pre-season programme, with Lewandowski set to join them there was the formalities of a move have been completed.
+Barca are preparing to head to America for the start of their pre-season programme, with Lewandowski set to join them there once the formalities of his move have been completed.